akraus36/Projects-from-IBM-Data-Science/README.md

 # Projects-from-IBM-Data-Science
-I completed these projects as part of the IBM Data Science course.
+I completed these projects as part of the IBM Data Science certification.
 All Projects were done using IBM Watson Studio